 The GTI Tree Stake is a completely underground tree support system that supports the root ball allowing the tree to avoid blow over while the tree’s roots naturally take hold into the newly planted area.
 The GTI Tree Stake is simply installed when the tree is placed in the planting hole, completely covered when the hole is backfilled with soil, and requires no wires, posts or any above ground presence whatsoever.
 The best part is that there is no removal as the GTI Tree Stake will simply decompose into the Earth and actually provide iron for the tree for years to come.

 For Landscape Architects

-For Landscape Architects who would like the proper specification documents for placement into your plans, please fill out the form below and we will send to you via email.
+For Landscape Architects who would like the proper specification documents for placement into your plans, please fill out the form below and click below for direct download.
 Please add “firstname.lastname@example.org” to your contact list to ensure our emails are getting to you.

 How the GTI Tree Stake Came About

 Ginger Tree Innovations is a user-centered-design product company solely focused on creating strong, sustainable and simple products for the landscape and agriculture industry with the most valuable asset in mind…our Earth.
 GTI was founded by Adam Atkins, Landscape Designer, and Roger Cunningham, veteran entrepreneur and marketer specializing in go-to-market product strategy.
 We turn ideas into products from scratch; developing design, prototyping, testing (both user and environmental), writing patents and trademarks, developing manufacturing and distribution strategy, as well as product launch and marketing.